Lynne Taylor-Corbett: Life and career

 The Stage Directors and Choreographers Society announced that Lynne Taylor-Corbett is the recipient of the 2008 Joseph A. Callaway Award for excellence in stage directing and choreography.

-Her son, Shaun Taylor-Corbett, appeared in the children’s series Hi-5 which aired on the Learning Channel.
+She was married to Michael Corbett, and divorced in 1983.
+Her son, Shaun Taylor-Corbett, appeared in the children's series Hi-5 which aired on the Learning Channel.
 He has appeared in the off-Broadway show Altar Boyz, and in the production of In The Heights on Broadway.

+Taylor-Corbett died of breast cancer at a hospital in Rockville Centre, New York on January 12, 2025, at the age of 78.